 Jitter free 8-bit ADC

-I have done quite a few embedded projects using 8-bit microcontrollers such as Atmega328 or Atmega644 etc. These are the ones that are used in Arduino boards.
+I have done quite a few embedded projects using 8-bit microcontrollers such as the Atmega328, Atmega644, etc. These are the ones that are used on Arduino boards.

 These chips have 10-bit DAC converters for reading analog values.
 The usual problem when pulling the data from these inputs is the jitter.
-You for example wire a potentiometer as voltage divider and pull the reading in your software.
-And commonly you end up with readings that tend to toggle between couple different values.
+You, for example, wire a potentiometer as a voltage divider and pull the reading into your software.
+And commonly, you end up with readings that tend to toggle between a couple different values.

-One usually proposed idea to cope with this is the count average value from few samples in series.
+One usually proposed idea to cope with this is to count the average value from a few samples in a series.
 While this improves the situation, you will still get jitter.
 And your signal will also react slower.

-Now the question is, these are 8-bit microcontrollers, so why is the DAC 10-bit?
-I’m not sure if this is really the explanation for this, but coincidentially 10-bits seems to be just enough to implement a simple hysteresis algorithm to give you jitter free 8-bit value with no latency.
+Now the question is: these are 8-bit microcontrollers, so why is the ADC 10-bit?
+I’m not sure if this is really the explanation for this, but coincidentally, 10-bits seems to be just enough to implement a simple hysteresis algorithm to give you a jitter-free 8-bit value with no latency.

-The idea is to store last “approved” 8-bit reading and compare new reading to it.
-You will only update this reading if new 10-bit reading mapped to 8-bit would differ from it.
+The idea is to store the last “approved” 8-bit reading and compare the new reading to it.
+You will only update this reading if a new 10-bit reading mapped to an 8-bit reading differs from it.
 The code (Arduino/C++) would be something like:

 byte approved;